BKPrecisionCorp/9200_Series/README.md

 - Repeating a List

 BK9201_Example_Code is example code that covers the following:
-This file is written in Python 3.
-It covers the following
   - Enabling/Disabling Output
   - Remote Mode/Local Mode
   - Setting Current and Voltage Levels